ComputationalBiomechanicsLab/rmr-solver-py/README.md

 # rmr-solver-py

-RMR solver stands for Rapid Muscle Redundancy solver.
-It is an algorithm which solves the muscle redundancy problem, by selecting the muscles which are recruited by the human body to generate a given motion (leveraging a musculoskeletal model).
-The solver is presented in detail in this paper:
+**rmr-solver-py** is a Python implementation of the **Rapid Muscle Redundancy (RMR) solver** — an algorithm that solves the muscle redundancy problem by determining which muscles the human body recruits to produce a given motion, using a musculoskeletal model.

+This repository extends the original MATLAB RMR solver with two approaches:
+- **EMG-informed** muscle activation estimation
+- **Co-contraction Index (CCI)-informed** muscle activation estimation

+Both approaches account for changes in muscle coordination strategy, enabling more physiologically realistic simulations.

+> The original MATLAB implementation is available at: [ComputationalBiomechanicsLab/rmr-solver](https://github.com/ComputationalBiomechanicsLab/rmr-solver)

+---

+## Publications

+If you use this solver, please cite the original RMR paper:

 ```bibtex
 @article{belli2023does,